January 05, 2022

 Cells do not become cancerous overnight.
 Instead, the cervix's healthy cells eventually develop unusual alterations, known as precancerous lesions.
 Doctors use terms like cervical intraepithelial neoplasia, squamous intraepithelial lesion, and dysplasia to describe these precancerous abnormalities.
 The pre-cancers are evaluated on a scale of 1- 3, based on their abnormality.

-Cervical cancer can produce many different signs and symptoms.
+This disease can produce many different signs and symptoms.
 Getting a correct diagnosis for cervical cancer is wise if you have the following symptoms :

 The most important advance in cervical cancer screening is the Pap Smear and high-risk HPV testing.
 If anything unusual is spotted, a cervical biopsy will be prescribed.